Your home

 What will insurance do?

-Insurance may help to cover legal costs associated with a claim that you were found responsible for, such as a kitchen fire or if your pet bites someone.
+Insurance may help to cover legal costs associated with a claim that you are found responsible for, like a kitchen fire or if your pet bites someone.

-Insurance may also cover the cost of a hotel stay or a replacement unit if you have to vacate your home because of damage in a fire, flood or other emergency.
+Insurance may also cover the cost of a hotel stay or a replacement unit if you have to leave your home because of damage in a fire, flood, or other emergency.

 What happens when you do not maintain tenant’s insurance?